-Y-axis Name

-Enter a name to appear against the Y axis and to identify this axis when selecting from a list for each variable.
+Y-axis Name Enter a name to appear against the Y axis and to identify this axis when selecting from a list for each variable.
+Position Choose either Left or Right to set which side of the chart the axis appears.
+Y-axis range Min Enter the minimum value for the Y axis or leave blank to automatically scale Y-axis range Enter the maximum value for the Y axis or leave blank to automatically scale.
+Use SI Prefix Use SI units for thousands etc so instead of 1000 the axis would show 1K.
+Add New Y-Axis Create a new Y axis that contains all the above settings.

-Position

-Choose either Left or Right to set which side of the chart the axis appears.

-Y-axis range Min

-Enter the minimum value for the Y axis or leave blank to automatically scale..

-Y-axis range

-Enter the maximum value for the Y axis or leave blank to automatically scale.

-Max

-Use SI units for thousands etc so instead of 1000 the axis would show 1K.

-Hide Values

-Use SI Prefix

-Select to hide numeric values on Y axis.

-Labels and horizontal lines

-Click Edit labels and lines to open a new dialog box to allow you to add custom lines and labels to the chart.

-Click Add Y Label to add a new row where you can enter the Y axis value, label, line style and colour of the line.

-Add New Y-Axis

-Create a new Y axis that contains all the above settings.
 This new axis can then be selected to be used for any of the variables.
 Click to close the properties panel and place the widget onto the dashboard.

-Hovering the mouse pointer over the chart displays a panel showing the device name, variable name, value and unit for each variable.
+Hovering the mouse pointer over the chart displays a panel showing the device name, varable name, value and unit for each variable.